Converter Purpose

 - Very large or very small numbers may show scientific notation

 Precision Limit: For most practical applications, this converter provides sufficient accuracy.
 For financial calculations requiring exact decimal representation (like currency), consider using specialized accounting software.
+If you're working with different base systems, our

 Frequently Asked Questions